apisearch-io/php-client/README.md

 ;
 ```

-In this case, aggregations are specifically enabled by Categories, but disabled
+In this case, aggregations are specifically enabled by Types setting the second parameter to `true`, but disabled
 by flag, so no aggregations will be requested.

 ```php